 In most cases, we make transfers periodically on the days and for the amounts that you specify.
 If a scheduled transfer falls on a weekend or bank holiday, it may be made the next Business Day.
 You agree to maintain a sufficient available balance in the deposit account(s) from which transfers will be made.
 If you do not maintain a sufficient available balance in such deposit account(s), we may, in our sole discretion, complete the transfer of the amount requested, thereby creating an overdraft on the deposit account from which the transfer is made.
 You agree to repay us the amounts of such overdrafts and the amount of any Overdraft Fee(s) immediately.
 Alternatively, if you do not have enough available funds in your deposit account to complete the transfer, we may refuse to make the transfer at all or in the full amount requested and we reserve the right to immediately cancel this service.
 Otherwise, you may cancel this service by providing us with notice of your termination in writing.
 This will be effective no later than five (5) Business Days after our receipt of your termination request.
 In addition to our ability to terminate this service due to insufficient available funds, we may also terminate it for any or no reason by sending you written notice.

-12. Transaction Limitations .
-We are required by federal regulation to retain the right to ask you for seven (7) days' written notice before you may withdraw money from interest-bearing checking, money market and savings accounts.
+12. Transaction Limitations.
 Certain additional limits apply to your savings and money market accounts with us.
 You may make an unlimited number of withdrawals or transfers from your savings account(s) and/or money market account(s) so long as they are done in person at one of our ATMs or branch locations.
 However, federal regulations limit your ability to make certain types of withdrawals and transfers from these accounts.
 Under these regulations any checks, drafts or debit card transactions (or similar payment orders) drawn on your money market account that are payable to third parties (no such transactions are permitted on your savings accounts), as well as any transfers or transactions from your money market or savings account to another of your deposit accounts with us or to third parties by preauthorized or automatic means, personal computer (including online banking or bill payment services) or telephone (including facsimile or data transmission) are considered "Limited Transactions."
 You are limited to a total of six (6) Limited Transactions from your money market and savings account per statement period.
 We count check transactions on your money market account on the day the check is presented to us for payment, regardless of when you may have written it (including if it was written in a prior statement period).
 If you exceed your Limited Transaction limit, we may assess you an Excess Transaction Fee for each Limited Transaction over the limit.
 Additionally, if you exceed your Limited Transaction limit on a regular basis, we may close your money market or savings account or change this type of account to a different deposit account you are eligible to maintain.

 14. Domestic Wire Transfer Services.
 We offer certain services that allow you to request a wire transfer of funds (each such transfer, a "Wire Transfer") to a third party located within the United States (each a "Wire Transfer Beneficiary").
 Wire Transfers are not Electronic Fund Transfers and are not governed by our Electronic Fund Transfers section of the Agreement.
 They are subject to and governed by Article 4A of the Uniform Commercial Code and Subpart B of Federal Reserve Regulation J. You agree that your Wire Transfer requests must be executed in accordance with (a) Article 4A of the Uniform Commercial Code ("Article 4A"), (b) Subpart B of Regulation J of the Board of Governors of the Federal Reserve System, and (c) the terms and conditions of any Wire Transfer agreement (a "Wire Transfer Agreement") that we may require you to execute at the time of the request.
 The terms and conditions contained in this section supplement the terms and conditions of our Wire Transfer Agreement to the extent that the two are not inconsistent.
 You acknowledge that Article 4A authorizes us to rely upon the numbers supplied by you to identify banks, Wire Transfer Beneficiaries and other parties to the Wire Transfer, even if those numbers disagree with the names of those parties.
 All Wire Transfers will be made according to our security procedure(s) as identified in our Wire Transfer Agreement.
 The security procedure(s) is/are intended to verify that an order is authorized.
 You understand that once your request for a Wire Transfer has been processed, the funds will have been permanently transferred to the named Wire Transfer Beneficiary and that a stop payment order will be impossible.
 You understand that the Bank handles Wire Transfer requests expeditiously, but that there is no guarantee that a request will be completed in any specific time period.